GL-Li/vimwiki/Rust_language.md

 - path to code in modules like `crate::garden::vegetables::Asparagus`.
 - private vs public: default to private, use `pub` to make it public
 - the `use` keyword
-- example: a binary crate named `baclyard`:
+- example: a binary crate named `backyard`:
     - structure
         ````
         backyard